The Physics

 v2 = v02 + 2a(s − s0) [3]

 Certainly a clever solution, and it wasn't all that more difficult than the first two derivations.
 However, it really only worked because acceleration was constant — constant in time and constant in space.
-If acceleration varied in any way, this method would be uncomfortably difficult.
-We'd be back to using algebra just to save our sanity.
-Not that there's anything wrong with that.
-Algebra works and sanity is worth saving.
+If acceleration varied in any way, this method might become uncomfortably difficult.

 motion with constant jerk